Rafisto/ipsim/README.md

 Docker provides a bridge network (virtual switch) for each container.
 I have created a custom bridge network for each subnet, ensuring only `net5` has access to the internet.
 The other networks are isolated, and must route through `net5` to reach the internet.

-For example, in order to reach google.com from `pc3` it must first route through `router2`, `router6` and `router5` to eventuall reach the internet.
+For example, in order to reach google.com from `pc3` it must first route through `router2`, `router6` and `router5` to eventually reach the internet.
 We can see this simply by running traceroute from `pc3` to `google.com`:

 ```bash